The Capital of Festivals.

 - Include a visit to a ruin bar on your itinerary.
 Budapest’s old Jewish Quarter hosts the most unusual establishments in the city.
 Housed in the ruins of crumbling, abandoned buildings, these bars offer an unparalleled experience.
 The hype started with Szimpla Kert in 2001.
-Currently, there are numerous ruin bars in Budapest and they are as big as attractions as the Buda Castle and the Parliament Building.
-Apart from drinks, you’ll also find art installations, dance parties, and flea markets in the recycled spaces.
+Currently, there are numerous ruin bars in Budapest and they are as big attractions as the Buda Castle and the Parliament Building.
+Apart from drinks, you’ll also find art installations, dance parties, and arts & crafts markets in the recycled spaces.

 Traveling in Budapest: How to Get There and Getting Around the City

 You’ll barely find another city on the planet with a UNESCO World Heritage subway and funicular.
 If that’s not enough to make you want to ride the public transport in Budapest, how about the ferry boats included in the travelcard price or the historic trams?

-Discover what other peculiarities the transportation system of the Hungarian capital hides in these section of the Budapest travel tips.
+Discover what other peculiarities the transportation system of the Hungarian capital hides in this section of the Budapest travel tips.

-- The transfer from Budapest International Airport (BUD) to the city takes less than an hour.
-The public transport provides easy access to the city center.
-The bus stop is at the arrivals level.
-Bus 200E operates around the clock between Terminal 2 and the M3 metro line.
+- The transfer from Budapest International Airport (BUD) to the city takes half an hour.
+Public transport provides easy access to the city center.
+You’ll find the bus stop at the arrivals level.
+The direct, non-stop bus 100E operates around the clock between Terminal 2 and Budapest’s center.
 From there, you can quickly get to every part of the city.
 Alternatively, you can book a shared transfer directly to your hotel.